Geo-Mafia/Geo-Mafia/README.md

 4) Firebase message sending has been confirmed to be working (For chat, location and map)

 ## 4) Environment Setup (See Below)
+Github Actions, Workflows are now configured.
+We automate the app building, testing process using the Github Actions and yaml workflows.
+If your machine is not configured to build the app or run the tests, you may utilize Github Actions to remotely build and test the app.
+You can see the workflow runs at  https://github.com/Geo-Mafia/Geo-Mafia/edit/main/README.md. \
+\
+For those interested in configuring the machine environment, see below.

 # Milestone 3.B
 (I'm going to delete this later just for reference - Like take unit tests from here.
 After everyone is done, I'll consolidate this into one section)